 Top 10 things to do in the Park

 - Spot bird and wildlife on a nature trail around the ‘Capability’ Brown paths

 - Visit the newly planted Labyrinth

 - See baby birds on the lake from our new bird hide

-- Explore a vision of the future at The Clearing, on the shores of the lake
+- Explore The Clearing, on the shores of the lake

 - Have fun in our Forest School and outdoor activities every Thursday